Santa Clara Truck Accident Lawyers

 Paz v.
 Airfax Logistics (settled on 5/26/2020) – settlement in a case involving a client who was involved in a trucking accident and sustained a traumatic brain injury and other trauma.– TINA ESHGHIEH

-No two truck accidents are ever the same, and the possible causes of a truck crash can vary from case to case.
-As a victim, you should have experienced truck accident attorneys in Santa Clara perform an independent investigation to pin down the exact cause of a wreck to determine exactly who can be held liable.
+No two truck accidents are the same, and the possible causes for a crash can vary from case to case.
+As a victim, you may benefit from consulting experienced truck accident lawyers.
+Our Santa Clara truck accident attorneys can conduct an independent investigation to identify the potential causes of a wreck and identify who may be held liable.

 Driver Fatigue